 - Certification/Training – If you’re running a coaching, teaching, or real estate business — or any other type of service where proof of skills and training is important — you may have to complete a course or update your credentials.

-- Insurance – You won’t always need insurance, but if you’ve purchased expensive equipment, or if you could be held liable for injuries (e.g. yoga, personal training), research what options are recommended for your industry.
+- Insurance – Not every business needs insurance.
+But if you’ve purchased expensive equipment, or if you could be held liable for injuries (e.g. yoga, personal training), research what options are recommended for your industry.

 - Business Cards – Depending on if you run your business online, in-person, or both, you’ll need to consider business cards, brochures, and promotional cards to drop off at coffee shops, community centers, or wherever your target audience hangs out.